 There are two manual pumps available in Honduras.
 Both are detailed in a document issued by the Water and Sanitation Program (WSP 2004).

-The first, the EMAS-flexi Hand Pump, consists of a small sliding PVC piston assembly that can achieve a discharge rate of 10 liters per minute (WSP).
-Figure 1 is taken from the WSP document.
+The first, the EMAS-flexi Hand Pump, consists of a small sliding PVC piston assembly that can achieve a discharge rate of 10 liters per minute (WSP, Figure 1).